Comprehensive exam guidelines

-All interdisciplinary Ph.D. students must complete an oral and a written comprehensive exam.
+All interdisciplinary Ph.D. students complete both a written comprehensive examination and an oral comprehensive exam.

 The student must formally defend the Ph.D. research proposal to the full committee.
 Timing of the proposal defense will depend on the discipline.
 As a reminder, please request an Outside Examiner a minimum of two weeks prior to the exam.

 Successful completion of written and oral comprehensive exams will reflect breadth and depth of knowledge by the student demonstrating:

 - Competency in three fields or disciplines related to the dissertation;

 - How this knowledge relates to the student’s research;

 - His/her ability to participate in discourse within the pertinent academic fields;